 - Those on a Foundation year.
 Foundation year students will be considered for a scholarship following successful progression into year 1.

-- All scholarships and bursaries will be considered and awarded in year 1 of the course only, with the exception of the Care Leaver Bursary, which will be awarded in Year 0.
+- All scholarships will be considered and awarded in year 1 of the course only, with the exception of the Care Leaver Bursary, which will be awarded in Year 0.

 - Applicants entering the University in Year 2/Level 2 will not be considered for any scholarship or bursary.